siavava/portfolio/content/writing/computing/exposition/001-multiples-sum/index.md

 [Haskell](https://www.haskell.org/) is a lazy language.
-Instead of explicitly generating the entire list of values, it keeps the combined specification at hand and generates the values on-demand, then discards each value as soon as it is no longer needed and it is efficient to discard it.
+Instead of explicitly generating the entire list of values, it keeps the specification at hand and generates the values on-demand, then discards each value as soon as it is no longer needed and it is efficient to discard it.